10 things to know about Swedish food

-The Swedish National Board of Health and Welfare (Socialstyrelsen) ran a campaign in the 1970s suggesting Swedes should eat six to eight slices of bread a day, including crispbread.
-This comes in various shapes, thicknesses and flavours, with entire store shelves devoted to it.
-Crispbread can be topped with anything from sliced boiled eggs and caviar squeezed from a tube for breakfast; to ham, cheese and cucumber slices for lunch; to just plain butter along with your dinner.
+Crispbread comes in various shapes, thicknesses and flavours, with entire store shelves devoted to it.
+It can be topped with anything from sliced boiled eggs with tube caviar (breakfast), to ham, cheese and cucumber slices (lunch), to just plain butter as a side dish (dinner).

 4. Räksmörgås and other open sandwiches

 When you order a sandwich, don’t be surprised if it involves just a single slice of bread, the typical Swedish smörgås.
 The Swedish concept of open sandwiches dates back to the 1400s when thick slabs of bread were used as plates.

 In Sweden, the shrimp sandwich (räksmörgås or räkmacka) remains the option fit for a king.
 Piled high with a mix of boiled egg slices, lettuce, tomato and cucumber, this seafood snack is often topped with creamy romsås – crème fraîche blended with dill sprigs and roe.